CallunaLessThan3/collyhud-edit/README.md

     - The ones provided were broken, unsure if that was a linux problem or not
 - Scoreboard
     - Increased height of scoreboard slightly to remove scrollbar when 6 or 12 players
+- Inventory
+    - Item details were cut off in loadout item selection, increased width to fix

 ## Planned Changes
 ### Bug fixes
 - inventory
-    - item details cut off
     - on loadouts, items details are too low z-level
+    - view valid items not in right place
 - scoreboard
-    - duels break kda
+    - duels break kda (this might be intended)

 ### Personal Changes
 - background for items on inspect